zuozhenggh/learning-library/data-management-library/database/install-database/create-instance/create-instance.md

 ## Introduction

-TBD.
+Oracle Cloud Infrastructure provides fast, flexible, and affordable compute capacity to fit any workload need from performant bare metal servers and VMs to lightweight containers.
+OCI Compute provides uniquely flexible VM and bare metal instances for optimal price-performance.

 Estimated Time: 20 minutes

-### About TBD

-some content.. .

-### TBD

-some content.. .

 ### Objectives

-In this lab, you will enable:
+In this lab, you will create:

-* some content.. .
-* some content.. .
+* Compute instance
+* Create virtual cloud network and associate it with compute instance
+* SSH into compute instance
+* Oracle user

 ### Prerequisites
-This lab assumes you have:
+This lab assumes:

-* A LiveLabs Cloud account and assigned compartment
-* The IP address and instance name for your DB19c Compute instance
-* Successfully logged into your LiveLabs account
+* You have access to Oracle cloud account
+* Authorized to create a compute instance and virtual cloud network
-* A Valid SSH Key Pair
+* A valid SSH key pair

 ## Task 1: Create compute instance with virtual cloud network

 1. Create compute instance in the compartment of your choice

       ![Create Compute](images/create-compute.png "Create Compute")

-2. Select Image, Oracle Enterprise Linux 7.9
+2. Select Image, An Oracle Enterprise Linux 7 or 8

       ![Select Image](images/select-image-shape.png "Select Image")

-3. Create a virtual cloud network in the same compartment as that of the instance created
+3. Create a virtual cloud network in the same compartment as that of the compute instance

       ![Create Network](images/create-network.png "Create Network")

-4. Make note of public IP address
+4. Make note of public and private IP address

       ![Compute Details](images/compute-details.png "Compute Details")